Billboard (magazine): Award shows

-Since 1990 Billboard established the Billboard Music Awards, an awards ceremony honors top album, artist and single in a number of different music genres which achieved the highest results during the year form sales, streaming, radio airplay, touring, and social engagement.
+In 1990, Billboard established the Billboard Music Awards, an awards ceremony which honors the top albums, artists and singles in a number of different music genres, which achieved the highest results during the year from sales, streaming, radio airplay, touring, and social engagement.
 The data are taken from Billboard and its data partners, including MRC Data and Next Big Sound.
-Through the years, Billboard has established several other awards to honor different music genres, live performances, and artists.
+Through the years, Billboard has established several other awards and polls to honor different music genres, live performances, and artists.

-Since that Billboard established several awards ceremonies and honors: